MediaComem/comem-webdev/subjects/masrad-intro/README.md

 * A citizen and a staff member must be able to post comments on issues and the list of comments for an issue must be visible somewhere in the app

 * *Bonus*:
-  * a staff member can log in to the app, start working on issues, and resolve or reject them
+  * staff member can log in to the app, start working on issues, and resolve or reject them
-  * a staff member can add, edit and remove issue types from inside the app
+  * staff member can add, edit and remove issue types from inside the app

 ## Implementation requirements